theonize/translogos/README.md

 # translogos
 ### Bible text with important words transliterated.

-The goal here is to have an open-licensed Bible translation that has common and/or important words transliterated from the original language.
+This is Bible text that has common and/or important words transliterated from the original language.

 [translogos](https://doulos-software.github.io/translogos/)